 Your business may be ready to migrate from its on-premise server to the cloud-based Microsoft 365, but without the right planning, unexpected problems can land you – and your company – in hot water.

 Whether you plan to work with CCB as your IT partner or perform the migration on your own, there are a number of actions you can take to solve unexpected problems while improving your migration readiness.
 Doing so means you won’t have to explain to your supervisor why the company is facing extended downtime, noncompliance or unexpected licensing costs because of an unforeseen migration issue.

-To avoid the same pitfalls, here are 9 tips from Nik that will help you make sure your Microsoft 365 migration goes smoothly.
+To avoid pitfalls, here are 9 tips that will help you make sure your Microsoft 365 migration goes smoothly.

 1. Take inventory of all devices and applications that are going to be impacted by a migration.